 Things took a greater turn when the colonial government announced plans to impose taxes on the market women in these areas.
 The women involved were from majorly six ethnic groups: Ibibio, Igbo, Ogoni, Bonny, Andoni, and Opobo.
 They were responsible for food supply in Calabar, Owerri, and other provinces around the area.
 The tax was leading to women losing their businesses.
 This was going to affect the supply of food for the growing population.

 Word spread about this growing development.
 The women mobilized themselves with the aid of palm leaves which meant there was trouble.
 In November 1929, they congregated at the Native Administration centers to protest against the draconian ways of the warrant chiefs and the taxation of the market women.
 They used the traditional means of “sitting on a man” which involved all night songs and dance ridicule.
 This forced some warrant chiefs to resign their positions.
 The women also broke into the prison and released prisoners, attacked European owned stores and Native courts owned by the British, burning some of them to the ground.

 Help came from the colonial police.
 They shot at the crowds in Calabar and Owerri, killing over 50 women and injured lots more in the process.
 The Aba women riot lasted for over two months.
 The protest against British officials across the different provinces had about 25 000 women involved.

 The colonial authorities put an end to their plans to impose a tax on the market women and this helped to curb the powers of the warrant chiefs.

-Most importantly, the Aba women’s riot was one of the first major challenges to British authority in Nigeria during the colonial period.
-It was also a major stepping stone for women in the society.
+Most importantly, the women’s war, popularly known as the Aba women’s riot was one of the first major challenges to British authority in Nigeria during the colonial period.
+It was also a major stepping stone for women in society.
 Some women got appointed to serve as Warrant Chiefs.